-This project is a collaborative effort of these project partners: the City of Bellingham, Lummi Nation, Nooksack Indian Tribe, Washington Department of Fish and Wildlife, and American Rivers, with funding from the Paul G. Allen Family Foundation.
+This project is a collaborative effort of these project partners: the City of Bellingham, Lummi Nation, Nooksack Indian Tribe, Washington Department of Fish and Wildlife, and American Rivers, with funding from Paul G. Allen Philanthropies.

 The Lummi Nation, Nooksack Indian Tribe and Washington Department of Fish and Wildlife are the WRIA 1 Fisheries Co-Managers and original project partners.
 They are responsible for managing and overseeing fish harvest, hatchery and habitat programs and will approve the Middle Fork project design criteria.